ZokhaiImhosei/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Lawrence OSHIOZOKHAI AGABI**, also known as **ZokhaiImhosei Data**.
-I'm are future Data Engineering/ Analyst on a mission to learn and I hope I will be able to accomplish what I set my mind to 😎
+I'm a future Data Engineer and Analyst on a mission to learn and I hope I will be able to accomplish what I set my mind to 😎